zammad/zammad-user-documentation/basics/zammad-glossary.rst

    if you're an agent you can learn more about the functionality on this page:
    :doc:`/advanced/macros`.

+Merging Tickets
+   If you have two (or more) tickets about the same issue, you can merge one of them into the other.
+By default, Zammad performs checks if a message from an external party belongs to an existing ticket.
+However, if your customer for example writes a completely new email instead of answering the auto response, Zammad can't assign the message to the existing ticket but creates a new one.

+   See :doc:`/advanced/ticket-actions` for further information.

 Migrator / Migration Wizard
    If a company wants to switch from another helpdesk software to Zammad, they often have one concern: What about their existing data?